incident-managementstartupsbest-tools

 The tool nobody gets fired for choosing.
 If a customer, prospect, or investor asks "what do you use for on-call?", PagerDuty is the answer that requires no explanation.

-The catch: Professional is limited (3 incident types, 1 custom role, 15 custom fields).
-Business at $49/user is expensive for startups.
-AIOps is a separate $699/month add-on.
+The catch: Professional is still a starter paid plan, with predefined incident roles/types and limited incident workflow triggers/actions compared with Enterprise.
+Business at $49/user monthly is expensive for startups.
+AIOps starts at $699/month on annual pricing or $799/month month-to-month.
 Configuration takes days, not minutes.
 Most startups won't use enough of the platform to justify the cost.

 Good fit for startups that specifically need enterprise credibility, a very large integration catalog, or heavier admin/compliance controls than most startup-focused tools provide.